USRSE/usrse.github.io/pages/community/dei-mission-statement.md

 permalink: /dei-mission/
 ---

-We believe Diversity, Equity, and Inclusion (DEI) are core values of the US-RSE Association.
-A dedicated team of active members continue to lead the development of a DEI program for our organization.
-DEI discussions are and will continue to be an integral part of our community.

 The US-RSE Association is committed to providing an [inclusive environment with equitable treatment]({{site.url}}/code-of-conduct/) for all and to promoting and encouraging diversity throughout the RSE community in the US.
 At US-RSE, integrating DEI practices into our education programs, governance structure, and culture is at the forefront of our mission to ensure a welcoming, nurturing, and robustly inclusive community.
 We believe that the amplification of diverse perspectives is essential for driving innovation, promoting creativity, and encouraging engagement for the success of RSEs.
-We welcome and respect individuals of any race, color, caste, economic status, gender, gender identity, sexual orientation, disabilities, age, religion, national origin, and ethnicity.
+We welcome and respect individuals of all dimensions of diversity, including but not limited to race, color, caste, economic status, gender expression, gender identity, sexual orientation, disability, age, religion (or lack thereof), national origin, and ethnicity.

 The US-RSE Association will:
-- Continually educate ourselves through research on best practices focused on diversity, equality, and inclusion
+- Continually educate ourselves through research on best practices focused on diversity, equity, and inclusion
 - Embrace the culture and diversity of all our members
-- Welcome and respect the ways of thinking and learning from people of all backgrounds
+- Welcome and respect ways of thinking and learning from people of all backgrounds
-- Seek to make our membership and the RSE community more broadly representative of the population of our national society
+- Seek to make our membership and the RSE community in the US more broadly representative of  our national population
-- Strive to reduce biases, both conscious and unconscious, and work to eliminate discrimination
+- Strive to reduce biases, both conscious and unconscious, and work to eliminate systemic discrimination and marginalization
 - Provide resources for community members interested in learning more about DEI
 - Engage with other community-based DEI initiatives
 - Approach every situation and person with empathy
+- Embrace the culture and diversity of all our members by listening to "uncomfortable truths" and having the courage to act on what we have learned